-Possibly because it seems mysterious, or because it also seems extremely scientific, impedance measurements using radio frequency (or other frequency ranges) have appeared frequently over the years.
-One group in Switzerland, Pendragon, made a big splash and presented several posters at scientific meetings (with some wellknown researchers in the field publishing papers) before folding when the technique was shown not to provide reproducible results.
+One group in Switzerland, Pendragon, made a big splash and presented several posters at scientific meetings (with some well-known researchers in the field publishing papers) before folding when the technique was shown not to provide reproducible results.
 Some of the principals of Pendragon founded a second company, based on the same approach, called Solianis, and it appears to have met the same fate.
 Its assets were bought in 2011 by a third Swiss Company called Biovotion, and U.S. Patent 9,247,905, assigned to Biovotion, and based on the same principles of impedance measurement issued in 2016 to many of the same principals.
 Most recently, US 9,526,431, titled "System for noninvasive optical measurements of physiological properties in tissue," indicated a new direction for the group to include optical measurements with impedance measurements, possibly another case of "making the hammer heavier."
+An even newer patent, US 10,659,042, presents a similar device, again in wristwatch format.

-Another similar approach is the Glucoband was touted as being developed by Calisto Medical.
+Another similar approach is the Glucoband, touted as being developed by Calisto Medical.
 It uses "bio-electromagnetic resonance phenomenon" (a previously unknown effect) and again would be in the form of a wristwatch, had it come to reality.
 The Calisto website described the technology (the company apparently ceased to exist around 2006):